 Tracking gets a bad wrap sometimes.
 And time tracking is no exception.
 I get it.
 There’s something unsettling to it when a clock is watching your every move – constantly reminding you that time is money.

 While some teams inside and outside of game development don’t have a choice but to track their time for tax or contractual reasons, a lot of people have the freedom to decide on whether to track their tasks or not.
 I’m one of these people.
-In this post I will provide some insights as to why I prefer working with it and why it might be a good practice for you and your team to use time tracking as well.
+In this post I will provide some insights as to why I prefer working with it and why using time tracking for game development is a good practice.

 Starting a task at 00:00 and seeing the seconds ticking upwards gives me a very strong sense of immediacy.
 It’s a mental trigger for focussing fully on the present task and ignoring all the other issues in the backlog.

 Once started, it’s also a surprisingly powerful tool for preventing me to do frequent multi-tasking.
 You see, as cool as it might sound, it’s not really feasible to have a separate clock for my left and right brain hemisphere to track separate things in parallel.
 Studies have shown that your attention shouldn’t be distributed amongst several tasks as it prevents you from doing your best work.
 Having only a single clock for a single task is a helpful reminder.